Libric0/loss_watch/README.md

 As you can see, your highest loss is displayed in red, and the lowest in a light cyan.

 ### Validation
 Once in a while, you would probably like to validate your model on one or multiple validation sets.
 Your Loss progress bar can handle as many as you like.
-And in contrast to your training loss, you can validate in any interval you like!
 Simply pass a named float to the `update` function, and it will generate another progress bar, that corresponds to this name, for you.

 If you extend our example to the following:
 ```python